-The bending moment at the stay attachment point (used to check the pole will not fail at that point) is the vector summation of the bending moments of all circuits on the pole above that point (a proof of this will be available at a later time).
+The bending moment at the stay attachment point (used to check the pole will not fail at that point) is the vector summation of the bending moments of all circuits on the pole above that point.
 This is a concern only for the highest stay if there is more than one.
 You can model this check in the tipload module in this way:

 - Create the tipload as usual.

-- Do the calculation.
 This gives you the tipload acting at the stay attachment point due to circuits above the stay.
-If you know the pole properties (species or strength class) and dimensions you can work out the strength of the pole at the stay attachment height to compare against the tipload.
+If you know the pole properties (species or strength class) and dimensions you can use the Pole Strength module to determine the strength of the pole at the stay attachment height to compare against the tipload.